 This membrane vibrates when sound waves enter your ear.
 The vibration continues through the bones of the middle ear.
-You hear sounds because of this vibration, so your hearing can suffer if your eardrum is damaged.
+Because this vibration allows you to hear, your hearing can suffer if your eardrum is damaged.

 A ruptured eardrum is also called a perforated eardrum.
-In rare cases, the condition can cause permanent hearing loss.
+In rare cases, this condition can cause permanent hearing loss.

 Ear infections are a common cause of eardrum rupture, especially in children.
-When you have an ear infection, fluids accumulate behind the eardrum.
-The pressure caused by the buildup of fluids can cause the tympanic membrane to break or rupture.
+During an ear infection, fluids accumulate behind the eardrum.
+The pressure from the fluid buildup can cause the tympanic membrane to break or rupture.

 - scuba diving

 - flying in an airplane

 - driving at high altitudes

 - shock waves